Sunday, September 15, 2024

 ------

-I've DIWHY'd so many projects lately that don't work due to dumb mistakes that I thought, enough!
+I've DIWHY'd many projects lately that don't work due to dumb mistakes and I thought, enough!
 I'm going to lay out and build something easy, useful and practical.

 Everyone needs more mixers right?

-The "EZ MIX" was really easy to build; it took me an evening to lay out and about a half hour to build: a simple 4 input AC/DC unity gain active mixer in 6HP Eurorack format.
+The "EZ MIX" was really easy; it took me an evening to lay out and about a half hour to build: a simple 4 input AC/DC unity gain active mixer in 6HP Eurorack format.

-The star of the show: dual concentric pots; you get the Eurorack "fit every damn thing onto the head of a pin" paradigm without needing extremely tiny hands to turn the knobs.
+The star of the show: dual concentric pots; you get Eurorack's "fit every damn thing on the head of a pin" paradigm without needing extremely tiny hands to turn the knobs.

 I laid out a footprint for the concentric potentiometer in Kicad and 3D model in Freecad: